-Thank you for your interest in our rush!
-Below are some of the most frequently asked questions about rush along with our answers.
+Thank you for your interest in Delta Sigma Pi!
+Below are some of the most frequently asked questions about recruitment along with our answers.
 Please feel free to contact us if you have any further questions.

 A business fraternity such as Delta Sigma Pi offers an ideal balance of professionalism and social interaction.
 We are able to help you enhance your career goals through our comprehensive series of professional events which will help illuminate your career path.
 A couple of noteworthy events we have held include hosting informative events with firms such as PricewaterhouseCoopers, Deloitte, KPMG, Ernst & Young, HorizonMedia, CohnReznick, Protiviti, RSM and more.
 These events along with our alumni networking events help you develop a professional network that extends far beyond your college years.
 Although a business fraternity is a great way to develop professional skills, ultimately the strength of the fraternity lies in the brotherhood and the unique lifelong friendships that develop.
 We’re not just brothers for four years, but for life!